cdaven/noteexplorer/README.md

-    list-isolated        Prints a list of notes with no incoming or outgoing links list-sinks           Prints a list of notes with no outgoing links list-sources         Prints a list of notes with no incoming links list-todos           Prints a list of TODOs
+    list-isolated        Prints a list of notes with no incoming or outgoing links list-sinks           Prints a list of notes with no outgoing links list-sources         Prints a list of notes with no incoming links list-tasks           Prints a list of tasks
     remove-backlinks     Removes backlink sections in all notes update-backlinks     Updates backlink sections in all notes update-filenames     Updates note filenames with ID and title